europace/baufismart-antraege-api/README.md

 Example resonse: \
 see above

-### Get data of an approval
+### Get data of an application
-As loan Provider, you'll get all data of an approval for validation and decision.
+As loan Provider, you'll get all data of an application for validation and decision.

 Requirement:
 - the caller is loan provider or part of it